Yasa-Mufasa/Josh-Gardner.github.io/README.md

 This page is meant to showcase my abilities in coding, analysis, and Data Science.

+The following are a sample of my completed projects.

+1. Predicting Contagious Diseases
+2. Predicting Personal Housing Affordability

 The following Projects are things I plan to develop within the near future and will be made available here.

 1. Audio Book Recommendation Engine